cern-eos/eos/doc/configuration/master.rst

 .. code-block:: bash

-   eos -b ns compact on : schedules online compactification immedeatly.
-Immedeatly means that the compactification starts within the next minute. eos -b ns compact on 100 : schedules online compactificiation with a delay of 100 seconds.
+   eos -b ns compact on : schedules online compactification for files immedeatly.
+Immedeatly means that the compactification starts within the next minute. eos -b ns compact on 100 : schedules online compactificiation for files with a delay of 100 seconds.
 The compactification starts with a delay of 100 to max.
-160 seconds. eos -b ns compact on 1 86400 : schedules online compactification with a delay of 1 seconds.
-The compactification is rescheduled always one day later automatically.
+160 seconds. eos -b ns compact on 1 86400 : schedules online compactification for files with a delay of 1 seconds.
+The compactification is rescheduled always one day later automatically. eos -b ns compact on 60 0 all : schedule online compactification for files and directories once in one minute. eos -b ns compact on 60 0 files : schedule online compactification for files once in one minute. eos -b ns compact on 60 0 directories : schedule online compactification for files once in one minute.

 The RW MGM signals a RO slave when the compactification starts and when it is finished and triggers a reload of the namespace on the RO MGM once the